JiHong88/suneditor/README.md

 // onlyContents {Boolean}: Return only the contents of the body without headers when the "fullPage" option is true editor.getContents(onlyContents: Boolean);

+// Gets only the text of the suneditor contents editor.getText();

 // Gets a list of images uploaded to the editor
 /**
  * {